gperetin/dotfiles/dell_xps15_9570_linux.md

 # Notes for Arch Linux setup on Dell XPS 15 9570

+## Dell XPS 15 9570 article on arch wiki

+This one [here]https://wiki.archlinux.org/index.php/Dell_XPS_15_9570).
+I didn't do everything as written there, mainly, seems like just blacklisting nouveau worked for me to disable the nvidia stuff and fix problems.

+I did do the undervolting as per that wiki and seems to be working.

 ## Blacklisting Nouveau

 This is a must, it fixes the issue where laptop would get permanently frozen